-You'll need to create three variables (reddish data blocks) - one each to hold the value of the first and second numbers and one for the value of the result of the multiplication (product).
+You'll need to create three Variables (orange blocks) - one each to hold the value of the first and second numbers and one for the value of the result of the multiplication (product).

 You'll have to create and name each variable needed first.